 B3 = 0.0127 min-1(15 min); 0.0057 min-1(30 min)

+This can be used as basal level of shedding rate constants

 Interestingly, the PMA-release normalization gives much smaller values

 When you look at ligand shedding in control HMEC, the slope is 3.19 & 4.69 per min and the slope of +LPA is 9.03 & 8.40 per min.
 In other words, LPA causes a 2.2-fold increase in shedding.
 Adding TGF-a causes a 2.4-fold increase after a delay of 15 min.

+LPA is activating Src which phosphorylate iRhome

 Internalization rates were much easier to calculate, and PMA did not cause any discernable changes.
-This analysis yielded values of 0.058 min-1 for B1 and 0.041 min-1 for B3.
+This analysis yielded values of 0.058 min-1 for B1 and 0.041 min-1 for B3 (These are basal level rates).
 These are a little bit higher than constitutive internalization rates but are 3-7 fold higher than shedding rates.
 Thus, as previously surmised, internalization of the non-released ligand is the usual fate of ligands.
 Having said this, immunofluorescence suggests that the internalized ligand enters the recycling pathway and so there is likely a steady-state distribution of ligand precursors between the surface and internal pools.

 TGF-a secretion rates: We have a couple of direct experiments.
 Lee did an experiment on 8-29-07 in which she plated cells in triplicate.
 For 824K cells, she did an incubation of 3 hrs and collected a total of 1 ml and diluted it to 1.11 mls.
 Concentration of TGFa was 113 +/- 5 pg/ml.
-So, this was 42pg/hr from 824K cells, or 5.09 x 10-17g per cell per hr, or 5582 molecules/hr or 93/min or 1.6 per sec.
+So, this was 42pg/hr from 824K cells, or 5.09 x 10-17g per cell per hr, or 5582 molecules/hr or 93/min or 1.6 molecule per sec.
 So, for a rate of production, it would be 0.00129 nM_per_sec.
 This is somewhat higher than the values of 15 molecules/min seen for long term HMEC culture, but those cells were chronically inhibited with 225, so perhaps they had a low release rate.

+This 0.00129 nM/s is a rate describing (ktl * Vtr / kd), i.e. translation rate constant times transcription rate then divide by degradation rate constant of RNA.

-The important thing is that increasing the shedding rate from 1.6-sec-1 to 3.5-sec-1 would take occupancy from 1300 receptors to ~3000 receptors and would induce an almost maximal level of Ras activation, which is consistent with the published data.
+The important thing is that increasing the shedding rate from 1.6 molecule * sec-1 to 3.5 molecule * sec-1 would take occupancy from 1300 receptors to ~3000 receptors and would induce an almost maximal level of Ras activation, which is consistent with the published data.
 Still, we need to measure these values again with the MCF10A cells.

 If cells are releasing 93 molecules per min, and the fractional release rate is 0.01 per min, then cells are expressing a total of ~10,000 molecules of TGF-a on their cell surface, which is a reasonable estimate/number.
 The numbers of Adam17 are about 15K, so the numbers are in the same ballpark.

+Using the steady states molecule numbers to calculate the activation of iRhom by pERK.